Martina Sáblíková: In-line skating and cycling

 Sáblíková also competed in several inline speed skating and cycling races as a part of her summer preparation for the skating season.
 In 2004, she finished 16th at the Junior Inline Speed Skating World Championships on the 20 km distance in Sulmona.
 In 2006, she won the marathon (42.2 km) at the Czech Inline Speed Skating Championships in Plzeň and in 2007 the half marathon (21.6 km) in Ostrava.

 In 2007, she also took bronze in individual time trial on the 24 km distance at the European U23-Junior Road Cycling Championships in Sofia and another bronze on the 18 km distance at the Czech Road Cycling Championships in Žďár nad Sázavou.
 In 2010, she took gold at the Czech Road and Time Trial National Championship.

 Personal life

 On 27 April 2025, Sáblíková in her post on Instagram came out as lesbian.
 She revealed her twelve year long relationship with another Czech speed skater Nikola Zdráhalová.
+They married in 2026.